FAQ

 If your billing information has expired, we will not be able to renew your licenses automatically.
 To add a new default payment method, browse to My Account ⇾ Payment methods, and then click the Add payment method button.

-Packages and webapps upgrades
+Packages and web apps upgrades

 This problem typically arises from outdated repositories.
 To resolve the issue, simply re-setup the Virtualmin repositories by executing the command below.
 This command is designed to function across all Grade A and some Grade B supported operating systems and is compatible with both Virtualmin GPL and Pro versions:

-sudo sh -c "$(curl -fsSL https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh)" -- --setup
+sh -c "$(curl -fsSL https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh)" -- --setup

 When a new version is available, you will see a message on the Dashboard page stating that there are Virtualmin related package updates available.
 Other packages may be listed too, depending on what is available to be updated.
 To install these updates, just click the Install All Updates Now button and follow onscreen instructions.